reprostat/workshops/README.md

-# workshop
+# BIDS workshop
-Neuroimaging and neuroinformatics workshops
+Workshops on organising and sharing neuroimaging data using BIDS